• HVE

 How different it has been with mortality in recent years.
 Actually, we should be talking about mortality rates by age group and by gender and not about the mortality rates counted, because those figures are also influenced by factors such as changing population size (including migration) and age distribution (ageing).
 The fact that we see rising trends in the graphs below is mainly due to this.
 But how do we see that future?
 I have some CBS forecasts compared with each other.

 In the forecast from 2008 we see a straight line (light grey).
-In the long term, that cannot be right because the country is too small for that.
+In the long run, that can't be right.
 It should be a curved line, but the curvature is so slight in a period of less than two decades that it will not make a decisive difference to what we want to argue.

 Forecasts compared